 In Apap Institute built in 1954 by the Dominican sisters.
 The titular is by Willie Apap and depicts two Saints of the Dominican Order in front of Our Lady with Baby Jesus.

 Built in the early 20th century as part of the Cini Institute for homeless girls, this beautiful chapel lies in the courtyard of the institute and not visible at all from the main road just a few meters away.
 The conservatory was built at the initiative of the founder Adelaide Cini while the present church was built through the efforts of Ms Mary Zammit and blessed on the 16th Oct 1919 by Bishop Mons Don Mauro Caruana.
 In this church lie the remains of the foundress.
 The complex is run by the sisters of St Vincent De Paul.

 |Pictures by Max Farrugia|

 St.Joseph Institute was founded by Mgr.F.Bonnici.
 At first the boys of the Institute lived in a house in Hamrun, but it was soon realized that the house was too small and through the efforts of Rev.George Bugeja a plot of land was acquired from the Government to build the Institute.
-The church was added at a later date.
+The church was added at a later date to replace one standing close by since the 1700s.
 For a short period the Christian Brothers took care of the institute but today this is being done by the Missionary Society of St.Paul.
-Dedication date: 14 th May 1916
+Dedication date: 14 th May 1916.

 An earlier church dedicated to St.Joseph existed further down the main road opposite where the Wignacourt aqueduct ends.
 No trace of it remains.
 It gave its name to the locality, that was 'Casale San Giuseppe' (Village of St.Joseph) in the early 1800's and which locality later changed its name to 'Hamrun'.